yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 site][workbench].
 Of course, pictures are worth a thousand words.
-I have converted the "Programming With Python" Software Carpentry Lesson and hosted it in a sandbox github organisation[^note that this conversion was automated, so there may be a few rendering errors].
+I have converted the "Programming With Python" Software Carpentry Lesson and hosted it in a sandbox github organisation[^note that this conversion was automated, so there may be a few rendering errors - please open an issue on the repository if you find any].
 This is what the 'Making Choices' episode of the "Programming with Python" lesson looks like right now using the [Styles template][styles]: